 You’re so busy with work and are rushed off your feet spending your free time shopping for gifts and planning childcare for the holidays that you don’t give much thought to feeling festive.
 I never really feel the Christmas spirit until a few days before, but when you have kids you do find Christmas seems to start earlier and earlier!

-I refuse to do anything Christmassy before December but I have started to plan a few things for the weekends leading up to Christmas.
+I refuse to do anything Christmassy before December but I have started to plan a few festive activities for the weekends leading up to Christmas.
 You have to get in early or there are no tickets left for anything.

 Visit Santa’s Grotto

 The obvious one is booking a visit to see Father Christmas.
 We’ve done a few different ones over the years but our favourite one is at a local garden centre where we’re going again this year.
 As well as Santa’s Grotto they have real reindeer which is actually Little H’s favourite part!
-Check out your local garden centres and shopping malls for Santa’s Grottos.
+Check out your local garden centres and shopping malls for Santa’s Grottos near you.

 Go Ice Skating

 We’ve been ice skating a few times on the weekends before Christmas and it definitely makes you feel all festive, especially with a hot chocolate to warm you up afterwards.
-We live near Bournemouth and they have a great outdoor ice rink every year, I’d love to go to London to go ice skating outside the Natural History Museum one year, that looks amazing!
+We live near Bournemouth and they have a great outdoor ice rink in Bournemouth Gardens every year.
+I’d love to go to London to go ice skating outside the Natural History Museum one year, that looks amazing!